-Public-Rail Safety Week takes place across Canada from April 24 to April 30.
+Public-Rail Safety Week takes place across Canada and the United States September 23-29.
 Weyburn Police Service would like to remind everyone of the dangers of railway crossings and the seriousness of trespassing on railway property.

 According to February’s railway safety statistics, crossing incidents are on the rise in Canada in 2017 compared to the same time last year.
 In January 2017 there were three trespasser fatalities and two crossing fatalities in Canada.
 Virtually all of these incidents and other rail-related injuries were totally preventable.